mikecann/mikecann.co.uk/public/posts/multi-line-flex-label-mxml/post.md

   - mxml
   - spark
   - tip
-title: "Multi-Line Flex Label [MXML]"
+title: 'Multi-Line Flex Label [MXML]'
+oldUrl: /flex/multi-line-flex-label-mxml
 ---

 Just stumbled across this one while writing some mxml for a personal project and thought I would share.